Rookout/deployment-examples/node-aws-lambda/README.md

 For alternative import, install the Rookout SDK run the following command: `npm install --save rookout`

-2. Wrapping your function with the Lambda wrapper as such :
+2. Wrapping your function with the Lambda wrapper which get the handler and optional rookout options:

 ```javascript
 const rookout = require('rookout/lambda');